-Monash University recommends 1 cup (155 g) of cooked quinoa as one serving.
+Monash University recommends 1 cup (155 g) of cooked quinoa (red, black or white) as one serving.
 Here are some helpful details: 1 cup quinoa (170 g) dry, cooked with 2 cups (480 ml) of water, which will yield about 3 cups (720 ml) cooked.
 (See below for further info).

 Chenopodium quinoa.
 Quinoa, pronounced Keen-wah, is a flowering plant that is closely related to spinach, amaranth and beets.
 Like amaranth, we treat the dried seed as a grain and cook it in a similar way to rice.
 In is actually sometimes called a “pseudo-cereal”.
 The home cook can commonly find white (the most common) as well as black and red Varieties (read more below).
 It is a gluten free, low FODMAP approved grain.

 What Does it Taste Like?

 Quinoa has a delicate taste that allows it to harmonize well with other foods, such as breakfast porridge with maple syrup, as a salad feature, or hot as a simple side dish.
 Some say it is a bit nutty or earthy; we think the white has the most delicate flavor, which we sometimes want and other times we want the more substantial flavor of the red, such as in a quinoa-based tabouli.
 The texture is similar to rice in that it resists a little to the tooth, with a softer, more yielding center.
 It can add a pleasant chewiness or slight crunch to dishes